GSA-TTS/FAC-transition-site/src/developers/rollups.md

 ELSE false
 ```

-To compute this using the new FAC data, we need to pull those questioned costs fields and do the check.
+To compute this using the new FAC data, you need to check each of those questioned costs fields.

-### Output
+### Code example output

+If you run the sample code provided above, you should get the following output.
 From the first 30 audits that come back, three of them have findings.

 ```
 2023-01-GSAFAC-0000000854 N